crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 #### R tools for data wrangling, tidying and visualizing.
 * [What They Forgot to Teach You About R](https://whattheyforgot.org/) by Jennifer Bryan, Jim Hester. you know it is good.
 * [Fundamentals of Data Visualization](http://serialmentor.com/dataviz/) by Claus O. Wilke.
+* [from data to vis](https://www.data-to-viz.com) From Data to Viz leads you to the most appropriate graph for your data.
+It links to the code to build it and lists common caveats you should avoid.
 * [Data Visualization: A practical introduction](http://socviz.co/) A book by Kieran Healy from Duke University.
 Nice one to have!
 * [Functional programming and unit testing for data munging with R](http://www.brodrigues.co/fput/)
 * [R workshops](https://github.com/nuitrcs/rworkshops) some resources for R related materials.